CM747/Paper-to-Website/README.md

 # Paper-to-Website
 Convert a sketch into an actual website layout

-Steps:/n
+Steps:
-Open command prompt:\n
+Open command prompt:
-  change directory to to folder directory\n type in: \n
+  change directory to to folder directory;
-      >>main.py 1.jpg\n
+  type in:
+      ">>main.py 1.jpg"
-  press enter\n
+  press enter;
-a html file will be created in the directory\n
+a html file will be created in the directory